Top of page

 The campaign reached its target of £1m in only 24 days

-The Dispossessed Fund has now passed the £7.2 million mark and is still growing.
-More than £1.75 million has been donated by individuals and businesses, matched by government through the Grassroots Challenge.
+Two years on, the Dispossessed Fund has now reached £8.4 million and is still growing.
+So far it has helped 634 organisations and 25,000 people.
+More than £1.75 million that was donated by individuals and businesses was matched by government through the Grassroots Challenge.
 Prime Minister David Cameron said: “This is a remarkable milestone in a campaign that is already changing the lives of people for the better and tackling extreme poverty in our capital city.
 The Government is proud to have matched the generous donations by readers of the Evening Standard, knowing that every penny will go to community-based schemes that give people the means to help themselves and to help others.”

 Major corporate donors include many of the City’s biggest banks such as Goldman Sachs, Barclays and Rothschild, while others contributing five and six figure sums include the Westfield Shopping Centre, Lush owners Mark and Mo Constantine, and Top Shop boss, Sir Philip Green.